How Agentic AI Is Rewriting the Marketing Playbook

 But it also raises new questions: What should be automated?
 What needs a human touch?
 How do you avoid the “auto” part turning into autopilot?

-This article is a practical overview of where agentic AI fits into marketing today, what tech is driving it, and how business leaders can apply it strategically—without getting caught in the noise.
-We’ll also show how no-code tools like Capably, our own no-code platform for building AI-powered workflows, make implementation more accessible than ever, even for non-technical teams.
+This article is a practical overview of where agentic AI fits into marketing today, what tech is driving it, and how business leaders can apply it strategically, without getting caught in the noise.
+We’ll also show how no-code tools like Capably, our platform for building AI-powered workflows, make implementation more accessible than ever, even for non-technical teams.

-If you’re looking to do more with less, this is where marketing’s next productivity curve begins.
+If you’re looking to do more with less, this is where AI marketing automation marks the beginning of the next productivity curve.
+Let’s explore how these changes play out in practice.

 How is AI Changing Marketing?